danielsaidi/website_danielsaidi/collections/_posts/2011/2011-08-28-editorblockfor-html-helper.md

 }
 ```

 That's quite a lot of code for handling two single properties.
-Furthermore, the
-two editor blocks look rather similar.
+The two editor blocks also look rather similar, and could use some reuse.

-To improve, we can create a small HTML helper extension that can generate an
-editor block as above, with a label, and editor and a validation message.
-With it,
+To improve, we can create a small HTML helper that generates an editor block as above, with a label, and editor and a validation message.

-the form becomes a lot shorter and cleaner:
+With it, the form becomes a lot shorter and cleaner:

 ```html
 @using (Html.BeginForm())